 Pine Top Aerial Music

-Anthony Braxton’s Pine Top Aerial Music (PTAM) is a multi-disciplinary system for dancers and musicians, using his vocal Syntactical Ghost Trance Music (SGTM) as “activation code” to trigger movements and formations.
+Anthony Braxton’s Pine Top Aerial Music (PTAM) is a multi-disciplinary system for dancers and musicians, using his vocal Syntactical Ghost Trance Music as “activation code” to trigger movements and formations.
 PTAM is designed to foster a compositional unity wherein different disciplines perform as one “unit of activity” throughout, translating Braxton’s language into the three-dimensional realm, creating a ritualized performative space through a kind of spatial notation.

 Road maps and drawn images make up a large part of the PTAM score, used as a means to integrate his movement and sound strategies.
 Instrumentalists and dancers might orbit around each other, or create a shifting series of straight lines, or assemble into a formation reminiscent of a marching band.
 Attention to these elements shifts the compositional paradigm from simply a musical experience to a multi-layered visual one.
 It invites a deeply embodied experience of space and sound for both the performers and the audience.

 Movement functions like another instrument in the ensemble (similar to how Kyoko Kitamura describes the voice’s role in other Braxton works).
 Both the dancers and the musicians share many of the same parameters, compositional elements and improvisational tools.
 However, Braxton makes a clear role differentiation between musician and dancer in PTAM: both are mapping the space, but in different ways and with different skills.